Docs

 And similarly during a noteOff event we'll consult the voices object to set the appropriate voice's gate value back to 0.

 Now, after updating our voices, we re-run the synth function and then call core.render again.
 Here's where the behavior gets interesting.
 On the first call to core.render, Elementary is starting from a blank slate and simply does the work to realize the graph you've provided.
 On the second call, Elementary will compare the new signal to render with the one that it has most recently rendered for you already.
-While doing this, Elementary will look for the the minimal set of changes to apply to the existing rendering to arrive at the new desired state, and apply those changes.
+While doing this, Elementary will look for the minimal set of changes to apply to the existing rendering to arrive at the new desired state, and apply those changes.
 This is much like the "virtual DOM diff" that React.js popularized for web applications.

 Keys